Cremuss/blender-data-baker/README.md

 This is a more complex topic than many tech artists may initially realize.
 For this reason, normals often have to be baked along with offsets when using vertex animation textures.
 However, normals can still be manually fixed in certain cases, such as when using object animation textures where the object's rotation and pivot point are encoded in the texture, allowing the normal to be rotated and corrected.
 Bone animation textures also encode bone pivot and quaternion information, which can be used to fix the normal.

-Long story short, when rotations are involved, normals can be fixed, but they cannot be when dealing with simple offsets.
+Long story short, when rotations are involved, normals can be fixed, but they cannot be when dealing with arbitrary offsets.

 > [!NOTE]
 > DDX/DDY can be used in *pixel shaders* to derive *flat normals* from the surface position but it results in a faceted look that is most often undesired.